wikimedia-gadgets/mock-mediawiki/README.md

 ----

-If your tests are in TypeScript, you should additionally install `types-mediawiki` for the type definitions.
-However, note that types-mediawiki covers more modules, so TypeScript-based IntelliSense can be misleading.
+If your tests are in TypeScript, you'll need to additionally have [types-mediawiki](https://github.com/wikimedia-gadgets/types-mediawiki).
+However, note that types-mediawiki covers type definitions for more modules, so TypeScript-based IntelliSense can be misleading.

 ### TODO